john-b-edwards/NFLData.jl/README.md

 [![nflverse
 discord](https://img.shields.io/discord/789805604076126219?color=7289da&label=nflverse%20discord&logo=discord&logoColor=fff&style=flat-square)](https://discord.com/invite/5Er2FBnnQa)

 `NFLData.jl` is a low level package designed to read football data from the [nflverse](https://nflverse.nflverse.com/) into Julia in a `DataFrame` format.
 This package can be thought of as the Julia equivalent of the `{nflreadr}` R package.
 Functions are named identically to existing functions in `{nflreadr}`, (typically) take the same arguments, and should return identical data.
 This package is built by and mantained by the nflverse organization, primarily [@john-b-edwards](https://github.com/john-b-edwards).
+The below is an introductory glimpse to `NFLData.jl`.
+Largely complete NFLData.jl docs can be found [here](https://nflverse.github.io/NFLData.jl/stable/), and all of the data resources available are documented [here](https://nflreadr.nflverse.com/).

 In the event that you encounter a bug or unexpected error, please [make an issue](https://github.com/nflverse/NFLData.jl/issues/new/choose) and we will attempt to address it.